-Based in Amsterdam, Witfilm is an award-winning production company, specializing in creative, social and youth documentary films.
-Headed by director Boudewijn Koole and producer Iris Lammertsma, its strength lies in content development and combining personal stories with socially relevant and current topics.
+Witfilm is an award-winning production company based in Amsterdam.
+The company focuses on creative, social and youth documentary films, as well as arthouse fiction films.
+Headed by director and creative producer Boudewijn Koole and producer Iris Lammertsma, its strength lies in content development and combining personal stories with socially relevant and current topics.
 Witfilm productions are intense, innovative and intimate.
 They challenge the way we view the world by showing us multiple perspectives.

 Witfilm creates films through inspiring and fruitful co-productions with national and international broadcasters, producers and funds.
 By making high quality and visually powerful films of artistic nature Witfilm aims at contributing to a thriving film sector globally.

 Hokwerda’s Child / Hokwerda’s kind